DB-Explore: Automated Database Exploration and Instruction Synthesis for Text-to-SQL: Experiments

 \paragraph{Evaluation Metrics} In our experiments, we use three key evaluation metrics to assess the performance of Text-to-SQL models.
 Execution Accuracy (EX) \citep{yu2018spider} measures the proportion of queries where the predicted SQL query produces the exact output as the ground truth, serving as a direct indicator of correctness.
 Test-Suite Accuracy (TS) \citep{zhong2020semantic} stands out as a more trustworthy metric than EX.
 For BIRD, we report EX along with the Valid Efficiency Score (VES) \citep{liCanLLMAlready2023}, which is used to evaluate the execution efficiency of accurately generated SQL queries.
 Unlike EX, in VES the score for an accurately generated SQL query is no longer fixed at 1.
 Instead, it is determined by the ratio of the execution time of the ground truth SQL query to that of the predicted SQL query.

 \paragraph{Implementation Details} We employ GPT-4o \citep{hurst2024gpt} for data synthesis and fine-tune Qwen2.5-Coder-7B \citep{yang2024qwen2} as our base model.
+A total of 21,273 and 16,457 query-SQL pairs are generated for the BIRD and SPIDER datasets.
 All experiments are conducted on four NVIDIA A6000 GPUs with a batch size of 32.
 We utilize the Llama-Factory framework \citep{zheng2024llamafactory} for parameter-efficient fine-tuning.
 Both schema linking and text generation modules are trained for 3 epochs using AdamW optimization, with an initial learning rate of 1$e$-5 and a context window of 4,096 tokens.
 The learning rate follows a cosine decay schedule.
+For self-consistency decoding, we sample 8 SQL candidates with a temperature of 0.8.